sony/model_optimization/model_compression_toolkit/quantizers_infrastructure/pytorch/inferable_quantizers/README.md

 ```

-If you have any questions or issues using the PyTorch inferable quantizers, please open an issue on the GitHub.
+If you have any questions or issues using the Keras inferable quantizers, please [open an issue](https://github.com/sony/model_optimization/issues/new/choose) in this GitHub repository.